 As a science teacher at Waterford Union High School, my mission is to prepare students to make informed decisions throughout their lives.

 In addition, I work as an education researcher and study how to improve science teaching and learning to make it more effective.
+To view a research paper on our work, click here.
+To view our presentation for this research, click here.
+To view a presentation written for teachers, click here.

 Who am I?